-Getting Cash.
+Getting cash.
 A business might sell some property to solve a cash flow problem.
 For example, a business that needs money might sell or license some equipment or some intellectual property (copyright, trademark, or patent) that it owns.

 Selling subsidiaries.
 Some businesses have gathered up other smaller businesses as subsidiaries.
 Selling or spinning off a subsidiary might make sense if the business decides the subsidiary isn't working well or if the subsidiary business doesn't fit well with the rest of the company.

-Selling under-performing assets.
+Selling underperforming assets.
 This is probably the most common type of business divestiture, and the most common asset to be divested is usually a product or service that isn't performing well.
 There will always be products or services that do better and some that don't do as well.
 Getting rid of those that aren't working gives you more time to focus on the products or services that are working and bringing in the highest profits.

 Closing locations.
 Sometimes a business grows too fast, adding too many locations too quickly.
 It may be necessary to close some of those locations where customer demand just isn't high enough to cover expenses.

 Bankruptcy.
 Businesses that are in the bankruptcy process often need to sell all or part of the business.
 One type of business bankruptcy is Chapter 7.
 Chapter 7 bankruptcy is the process of liquidating (selling off) and closing a business.
-In this, all the assets of the business are liquidated (sold).
+In this, all the assets of the business are sold.
 Other types of business bankruptcy (Chapter 11 reorganization, for example) may involve liquidation of some assets.

-- Do a break-even analysis on assets, products, or locations that you might be considering.
+Determine your break-even.
+Do a break-even analysis on assets, products, or locations that you might be considering.
 Are you close to the break-even point on a particular product?
 If so, maybe you need to hang on to that one.

-- Do a profitability ratio analysis on specific products or parts of your business.
+Evaluate profitability.
+Do a profitability ratio analysis on specific products or parts of your business.
 One good profitability measure is gross profit margin––the comparison of gross profit to sales volume.
 The higher the gross profit margin, the better for the company.